ymz-ncnk/musgen/README.md

   list, array or map field.
 - KeyValidator - name of the function, which validates keys of the map field.

 Also, the type description has an unsafe flag.
-If a new buffer will be created for every Marshal(Unmarshaоl) of that type, unsafe flag could be set to true.
-In this case, generated code will be faster.
-Otherwise, if the same buffer will be used or if you want to modify it, the unsafe flag should be set to false.
+If it's true, every string will be decoded from the buffer using the faster, unsafe method.

 # Supported languages